ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/09/pgs_ss23_09_mircea.md

 The playful and humorous concept of a pillow mockumentary was purposefully chosen to prevent the project from becoming overwhelming given the vast possibilities of Unreal Engine (and my working style).
 This project allowed me a creative exploration of Unreal Engine's capabilities in a manageable way, while also gratifying me with a “start to finish” holistic workflow.

 ## Concept
 "The secret life of the Pillows" is a visual exploration of an universe where ordinary pillows come alive and take flight, dancing in the sky creating surreal settings.
-This short film is a journey that aims merging the familiar and the extraordinary through playfulness.
+This short film is a journey that aims merging the familiar and the extraordinary through playfulness, exploring the digital sweet absurd environment.

 ## Implementation